supernovus/lum.js/README.md

 * v1.6 was the last ES5 version, using Gulp 4 as it's build system.
 * v3 was the first stable ES2015+ release.
 * v4 is the current release with the new name.

-This release is once again moving to using ES2015+ as it's primary release target, with a backwards compatible ES5 build being offered as a solution for older browsers.

-This time I'm not using ES Modules, but am using classes and other ES2015+ features.
-The source code will be compiled into two output paths:

-* scripts/nano/ - The ES2015+ release (compiled with terser).
-* scripts/nano-es5/ - The ES5 release (compiled with Babel 7 and uglify-js).

-The 'nano' in the path is a holdover from the original name of this library set.
-In the future I may change it, and just use a symlink to the old path.

 ## Authors